 This kind of proof not only shows prospects why you rock, it paints a vision of the future they can get behind.
-If done right, your case studies will help your prospects imagine themselves getting those results too.
+If done right, your case studies will target the right customers, and help them imagine themselves getting those results too.

 Here’s how to write a winning case study that will have prospects diving for that “contact” button.

 When reading your case study, this is the part your clients head to first.
 It’s a great way to condense the important points into three or four sentences.